chpxu/development-flake/README.md

 # Development Template with direnv

 Opinionated flake for development of various things I work on using multiple languages/frameworks/tools.
-Uses `flake-utils`.
+Uses `flake-utils`, `direnv` and `nix-direnv`.
+The motivation for this is to create an environment which is easy to use

 ## Workflow